l0n3m4n/Writeups/Mustacchio/Mustacchio.md

 - **Level**: easy
 - **Category**: Web/Linux

-### Note: This write-up is intended to simulate a lack of understanding of how actual hacking works you know kinda 'I have no idea'.
+#### **Note**: This write-up is intended to simulate a lack of understanding of how actual hacking works you know kinda 'I have no idea'.
 LOL

 ## Hacking phases
 - Reconnaissance